Home » Natural Remedies » Natural Products

 Going Green and Natural: Not all products are equal

 I am a third generation ecologist and alternative-seeker.
 Grandma preached the problems we would have by drenching our planet with chemicals and my Mom told us to ignore those that laughed when we cleaned up a campsite to leave it better than when we arrived.
 I guess all forward thinkers have to endure the idiocy of society, but I am glad that we set ourselves apart and were not part of what everyone refers to as normal.
-Over the last twenty years I have been pleased to see that so many people and companies have joined the bandwagon to recognize that natural and green efforts will benefit humanity and the planet.
+Over the last twenty years I have been pleased to see that so many people and companies have joined the bandwagon to recognize that natural and efforts will benefit humanity and the planet.
 However, the general public seems to have embraced these terms with the assumption that all that state them, are healthy.

 Going Green and Natural

 The term natural seems to cause an automatic response that whatever is proclaiming this statement must be good.
 People simply don’t stop to think that there are many substances that are natural, but actually have negative affects going all the way to being toxic.
-Marketing companies took on the natural term in an attempt to induce a feeling to their products and remove any concerns that they might contain harmful substances.
+Marketing companies took on the natural term in an attempt to induce a healthy feeling to their products and remove any concerns that they might contain harmful substances.
 This was clever move on their part, as the general public bought-into-it.
 Products appeared on shelves with flowers, plants and all forms of nature.
 Pleasant scents were added to give the appearance of healthy.
 However, hiding in the boxes and bottles were contents that had some derivatives of nature, but, not necessarily healthy ones.
 The marketing geniuses thought that people were just dumb enough on the topic to continue to buy their products; and that was the case for a while.

 The next term that really came into play was ‘going green’.
 Unless you have your hands over your ears and are singing la-la-la, most people have come to grips with the fact that we are trashing our world and environment.
 Recycling is available now in almost every area, but that was not always the case.
 It took us many years to fight for recycling, and it’s a very expensive proposition for a community to support.
 The term ‘green’ is so broad, that just about anyone can add that to their label or branding.
 If a company participates in a recycling program but continues to waste in all other facets of manufacturing, they can still call themselves ‘green’.
 Green-washing is when a company acts like they care about the environment through the advertising, but is not really involved in any kind of green program.
 Consumers, however, are becoming more savvy and are not falling prey to these types of companies.
 There are some companies that actually don’t care at all.
 They know you will buy their products, even if they package them in multiple layers of plastic and Styrofoam.
 Makeup manufacturers are some of the worst.
 Their bottles of miracle elixirs are often in larger non-recyclable or green containers so that the little bottle actually looks bigger than it is.